Ethnic groups in the Philippines: Origins

+The Philippines was a former American colony and during the American colonial era, there were over 800,000 Americans who were born in the Philippines.
+As of 2013, there were 220,000 to 600,000 American citizens living in the country.
+In 2025, the number of Americans living in the Philippines increased to at least 750,000 forming 0.75% of the population and there are also 250,000 Amerasians scattered across the cities of Angeles City, Manila, and Olongapo, forming aboout 0.25% of the Philippine population.
+Together, both American and Amerasian people form 1% of the Philippines.

-There are also Japanese people, which include escaped Christians (Kirishitan) who fled the persecutions of Shogun Tokugawa Ieyasu which the Spanish empire in the Philippines had offered asylum from to form part of the Japanese settlement in the Philippines.
+There are also Japanese people, which include escaped Christians (Kirishitan) who fled the persecutions of Shogun Tokugawa Ieyasu which the Spanish authorities in the Philippines had offered asylum from to form part of the Japanese settlement in the Philippines.
 In the 16th and 17th centuries, thousands of Japanese people traders also migrated to the Philippines and assimilated into the local population.